 Your credit report should contain a list of all of your debts and who’s servicing them.
 Get the phone number from the credit report and call to find out where to send payment.

-Whether you had Citi student loans, or even if your loans were with another entity, it’s important to know your servicer and stay on top of the situation.
+Whether you had Citibank student loans, or even if your loans were with another entity, it’s important to track down your servicer and stay on top of the situation.

 When you find out you have a new servicer, double-check your bank account.
-Are payments are still being made?
+Are payments still being made?
 While some transitions are seamless, others fail.
 If you notice a lapse, contact your new servicer to set up a new plan immediately.

 Regardless of whether or not the transition went off without a hitch, it’s a good idea to visit the website of your new servicer and set up an online account.
 Being able to manage your student loans over the internet can make a huge difference in making sure everything’s happening as it should.